cstack/db_tutorial/_parts/part8.md

 +
 ```

-We holding off on implementing splitting for now, so we error if the node is full.
-Next we shift cells once space to the right to make room for the new cell.
+We haven't implemented splitting yet, so we error if the node is full.
+Next we shift cells one space to the right to make room for the new cell.
 Then we write the new key/value into the empty space.

-Since we're assuming the tree has only one node for now, our `execute_insert()` function simply needs to call this helper method:
+Since we assume the tree only has one node, our `execute_insert()` function simply needs to call this helper method:

 ```diff
  ExecuteResult execute_insert(Statement* statement, Table* table) {